-Coronavirus Resurges In Fourteen States With Highest-Ever Infection Rates
+Coronavirus Resurges In 14 States With Highest-Ever Infection Rates

 States across the nation are seeing some of the worst ever infection rates for the novel coronavirus.
-While not every state in the country has completely re-opened, all of them are in some phase of easing social distancing requirements, and it appears to be resulting in a resurgence of the virus, with rural areas being hit particularly hard, as the Washington Post reports.
+While not every state in the country has completely reopened, all of them are in some phase of easing social distancing requirements, and it appears to be resulting in a resurgence of the virus, with rural areas being hit particularly hard, as the Washington Post reports.

-Initially, the coronavirus hit large cities the hardest, with New York City becoming the epicenter of the disease not only in the U.S., but in the entire world for a time.
+Initially, the coronavirus hit large cities the hardest, with New York City becoming the epicenter of the disease for a time, not only in the U.S. but in the entire world.

 Now, COVID-19 cases appear to be increasing in Alaska, Arizona, Arkansas, California, Florida, Kentucky, New Mexico, North Carolina, Mississippi, Oregon, South Carolina, Tennessee, Texas, and Utah, in addition to Puerto Rico.